Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Network Parameters

+The buffer size of a Pix2Pix GAN refers to a small memory of image pool of previously generated images.
+They are occasionally fed to the Discriminator in place of the freshly generated ones.
+This strategy of mixing old and new fakes mitigates the risk of mode collapse wherein the Discriminator tends to map all or large number of generated images to only one or a few real ``ground truth'' image(s).
+We have chosen a fairly large buffer size (=1400) to protect the model against mode collapse.

-When training GANs, one strategy to potentially boost performance is to give the Discriminator an advantage by increasing its number of training steps before returning to the Generator's training.
-While this can lower the Discriminator loss—as shown in Fig.~\ref{fig:Plot_discrep_loss}—it also increases training time and leads to a slight rise in the Generator loss.
-Since the generated images do not noticeably improve with additional Discriminator training, both networks are typically trained with the same number of steps.
+In the training of GANs, one often-followed strategy to potentially boost performance is to give the Discriminator an advantage by increasing its number of training epochs before returning to the Generator's training.
+This hyperparameter is referred to as the Discriminator repetition (as seen in Table \ref{tab:hyperparameters}).
+While this can lower the Discriminator loss, as shown in Fig.~\ref{fig:Plot_discrep_loss}, it also increases training time.
+In training our model, we did not notice any significant advantage derived from this strategy.
+Since the generated images did not noticeably improve with additional Discriminator training, we adopted the strategy of training both the networks with equal preference (Discriminator repetition = 1).

-Finally, the degree of sparse sampling can be varied to provide the model with access to more pixels.
-Increasing the number of telescopes results in more baselines and, consequently, more available pixels.
-Fig.~\ref{fig:Plot_telescopes_loss} shows the loss functions for different numbers of telescopes.
-There is a significant disparity in performance, partly because the relationship between telescopes and baselines is not linear.
-For example, the Fourier plane can be sampled along six tracks when using four telescopes, as compared to only one track if using only two telescopes.
-In the case of two telescopes, both the Generator and Discriminator exhibit less smooth training, as indicated by the outliers.
-Performance improves with three telescopes and becomes very promising with four.
-Overall, the degree of sparse sampling appears to have the most pronounced effect of all the hyperparameters.
+One domain specific hyperparameter of the cGAN model presented here is the Number of Telescopes $N_T$.
+The degree of sparse sampling of the intensity interferometric (II) image plane can be varied to provide the model with access to more number of active (non-zero) pixels.
+Point to note here, is that the coverage of the Fourier interferometric plane (number of active pixels in the II image) scales with available number of baselines, and the latter scales quadratically with the number of telescopes.

+The hyperparameter Output Channels refers to the number of channels in the generator output (e.g., 1 for grayscale, 3 for RGB).
+It is worthwhile to recall that the cGAN model constructed in this work is trained on ``ground truth'' target images and the simulated II data, both in grey scales as seen in Fig.\ref{fig:GANinput}.
+It is natural that the output of this model will be in grey scales only.
+Therefore the value of this hyperparameter is set to 1.
+The choice of hyperparameter \(\lambda\) has been commented upon earlier.